Queen of the South F.C.: Supporters and culture

-Robbie Neilson, the current manager of Hearts, said about Queens from his loan period at the club in 2002: "It's a well-run club and a real family club with a good spirit about the place."
+Robbie Neilson, the former manager of Hearts, said about Queens from his loan period at the club in 2002: "It's a well-run club and a real family club with a good spirit about the place."

 Marc Horne wrote in The Scotsman following Queens appearance in the 2008 Scottish Cup Final: "In the Palmerston Park club's songbook, it is clear there is no room for songs which feature religion, violent vendettas or centuries-old battles that took place in other lands."

 In the 2008 UEFA Cup qualifying trip to Denmark Queen of the South fans were hailed as "a great credit both to their club and to Scotland" by Danish police.
 About 850 supporters of the Dumfries club travelled to Denmark to watch the UEFA Cup clash with FC Nordsjælland.
 Even though their team was eliminated, local police said their behaviour was impressive.
-Insp.
-Rune Hamann said: "It was a pleasure hosting such a visit by Queen of the South whose supporters were extremely well behaved and a great credit both to their club and to Scotland.
+Inspector Rune Hamann said: "It was a pleasure hosting such a visit by Queen of the South whose supporters were extremely well behaved and a great credit both to their club and to Scotland.
 Copenhagen was particularly busy in the build up to and after the match with a carnival, party atmosphere being evident.
 I look forward to welcoming Queen of the South and their terrific supporters back in Denmark in the future."

-Ch Insp Mickey Collins from Dumfries and Galloway Constabulary said the fans were a "pleasure to work along with".
+Chief Inspector Mickey Collins from Dumfries and Galloway Constabulary said the fans were a "pleasure to work along with".
 He added: "Despite the huge numbers of supporters who travelled to Denmark there were no arrests, incidents or issues of any concern.
-Great praise should be passed on to those fortunate enough to be at the match."
+Great praise should be passed on to those fortunate enough to be at the match".

 A notable Queen of the South supporter is the DJ and producer Calvin Harris, who grew up in Dumfries.
 He considered writing a song to celebrate the team reaching the 2008 Scottish Cup Final, but the idea was scrapped due to the time constraints of recording his 2009 album Ready for the Weekend.

 Bill Drummond, musician, producer, and former member of The KLF, is a supporter as well due to their proximity to his hometown of Newton Stewart.